-What is Charging System?
+What is Brake Shoes?

 Brake shoes are used specifically with drum brake systems.
 Brake shoes fit inside the brake drum, and are pressed against the drum by a wheel cylinder when the brakes are applied, thus slowing or stopping the car.